pungggi/mouse_gestures/README.md

 2. Move the mouse to draw your gesture (e.g., move right for "R" gesture, down-right for "DR" gesture)
 3. Release the mouse button to execute the configured command(s)

-## Usage

-1. Open the gesture pad view from the activity bar (hand/mouse icon)
-2. Configure your desired gesture-to-command mappings in settings
-3. Perform gestures to execute commands

 ### Default Gesture Mappings

 - `R` (Right): Switch to next editor
 - `L` (Left): Switch to previous editor

 You can override these defaults or add new gestures by configuring `mouseGestures.gestureCommands` in your settings.
-The extension supports both cardinal directions (R, L, U, D) and diagonal directions (UR, UL, DR, DL), allowing for more precise and versatile gesture patterns.
+The extension supports both cardinal directions (R, L, U, D) and diagonal directions (UR, UL, DR, DL).

 ## Configuration